sandeep8080/sandeep8080/README.md

-- 👋 Hi, I’m [Sandeep Garg], working as a Frontend Developer.
+- 👋 Hi, I’m Sandeep Garg, working as a Frontend Developer.
-- 👀 I’m currently working at [Publicis Sapient]
+- 👀 I’m currently working at Publicis Sapient
 - 💞️ I’m looking to collaborate on the same
 - 📫 How to reach me:-
     [LinkedIn](https://www.linkedin.com/in/sandeep005/)